Social Affairs Commission (SOC)

 Brief description and main aims:

-Regulation (EU) 2019/1149 of 20 June 2019 establishes the European Labour Authority (ELA):
+Regulation (EU) 2019/1149 of 20 June 2019 established the European Labour Authority (ELA):

 The ELA is led by a Management Board and FIEC is member of the Stakeholders’ Group, which has an advisory role.
 In addition, several working groups have been set up: on improving information from public authorities to companies and workers, on joint inspections and on mediation.

-Also, in 2021, important stand-alone bodies - which were dealing with mobility-related issues (i.e., the Committee of Experts on Posting of the European Commission and the EU Platform against Undeclared Work) in which FIEC was sitting - have been incorporated into the ELA.
+Also, in 2021, important stand-alone bodies - which were dealing with mobility-related issues (i.e., he Committee of Experts on Posting of the European Commission and the EU Platform against Undeclared Work) in which FIEC was sitting - have been incorporated into the ELA.

 Why FIEC is dealing with this topic: